Whon1980-DL/shut-the-box-game/README.md

 The website will be targeted towards adults and children as a simple app to learn, practice and have fun with.

-The name of the game is clearly shown in bright yellow colour to shout out and the question above it is to challenge a player to try to game.
+The name of the game is clearly shown in bright yellow colour to shout out and the question above it is to challenge a player to try the game.

 The app also provides a  clear instruction of how to play.
 Buttons allowing players to navigate around the game such as start game and exit game provide ways for user to toggle between start screen and game screen.

 During game play messages are alert to help guid players through the game.
-Reset button is provided for easy game resetting if player wants to start new game.
+Reset button is provided for easy game resetting if player wants to start a new game.

 ## Design